- 2.79K views

 1. May to September — High season

 May to September can be when the rains come to a halt, and the Andes are at their glorious best.
-Visitors can enjoy sunny days with a chill in the air especially at the altitude of the Andes.
+Visitors can enjoy sunny days with a chill in the air, especially at the altitude of the Andes.
 This time may be prime to visit all that Peru has to offer, from the Machu Picchu to enjoying boat trips across the famous lake, Titicaca.
-However, as this may be the best time to visit Peru, it may do travelers well to search and finalize their trips at least 6 months in advance, mainly due to the high volume of tourists who have the same idea!
+However, as this may be the best time to go to Peru, it may do travelers well to search and finalize their trips at least 6 months in advance, mainly due to the high volume of tourists who have the same idea!